 - Turmeric and red chili powder – 1 tbsp

 Get all the ingredients ready.
 Soak 1 cup of rice in water for 20 mins.
-After that cook that rice in pressure cooker with 1/2 tbsp of salt and 1 tbsp oil.
-The amount water could be very little less than usual for cooking the rice, since we need to mix with brinjal later.
+After that cook that rice in the pressure cooker with 1/2 tbsp of salt and 1 tbsp oil.
+The amount of water could be very little less than usual for cooking the rice since we need to mix with brinjal later.

 Soak 1 tbsp of tamarind in 3 tbsp of hot water for 20 mins.
 Later squeeze and extract the tamarind pulp and keep it aside.

-Add onion, curry leaves and fry them until the onions turns into golden brown color.
+Add onion, curry leaves and fry them until the onions turn into golden brown color.